 I recently spent four days exploring New York City and stayed across the Hudson in Jersey City, New Jersey.
 My home base for the visit was the newly renovated Sonesta Simply Suites Extended Stay Hotel.
 The property offered a spacious room with dining room table, kitchen, refrigerator, and a small living room with a fold out couch.
 I could have easily shared the room with another person or two – and in turn, split the cost to save even more money.

-If you’re driving through the area, it’s a no brainer to stay on the New Jersey side as driving in New York City is worse than being waterboarded while simultaneously being stung with tasers.
+If you’re driving through the area, staying in New Jersey is a no-brainer as driving in New York City is worse than being waterboarded while simultaneously being stung with tasers.
 In Jersey City, I was able to easily navigate to the hotel and also securely park my car with ease.

 The obvious question is – how do you get to New York City if you’re staying in Jersey City?